psarando/shire-reckoning/README.md

 the calendars of Gondor and the Shire described in Appendix D had similar yet different leap-year and leap-day rules compared to our Gregorian calendar.
-So this project also includes a way to reckon Shire and Gondor dates according to the "traditional" leap-day and leap-year rules as described in Appendix D.
+So this project also includes a way to reckon Shire and Gondor dates according to the traditional leap-day and leap-year rules as described in Appendix D.
 This allows me to implement a simulation that can display these calendars according to Shire-reckoning years and the Ages of Middle-earth.
 Various ways of synchronizing Gregorian years with Shire-reckoning years and the Ages of Middle-earth are also provided.